Ancient Traditions

 What is your Babylonian zodiac sign?

-Enter your birth date to see your Babylonian constellation, its deity, and how it compares to your modern Western sign.
+Enter your birth date to see an approximate Babylonian-style sign, its deity association, and how it compares to your modern Western sign.

 Open Babylonian Zodiac CalculatorThe 12 Babylonian Zodiac Signs